-Beneath the shadow of the Mombacho Volcano, on a secluded island within Lake Nicaragua's Las Isletas de Granada lies Jicaro Island Lodge, Nicaragua's most exclusive & authentic nature resort.
+Beneath the shadow of the Mombacho Volcano, on a secluded island within Lake Nicaragua's Las Isletas de Granada lies Jicaro Island Lodge, Nicaragua's most exclusive and authentic nature resort.
 Though only 20 minutes from the colorful colonial city of Granada by boat and car, Jicaro Island feels a world away, an oasis of peace and tranquility where one is serenaded by birdsong and the gentle lapping waters of the lake.
-Nine private 'treehouse' casitas overlook the water and feature a two-story, open air plan with king canopy beds and private decks with oversized hand crafted hammocks.
+Nine private 'treehouse' casitas overlook the water and feature two-story, open air plans with king canopy beds and private decks with oversized hand crafted hammocks.
 The entire property was built from reclaimed hardwood and blends seamlessly with the natural vegetation, offering guests a hospitality experience that is simultaneously indulgent and completely sustainable.
-Upon arriving on the island, friendly staff welcome guests with a refreshing concoction of local herbal iced tea and Flor de Caña rum and are always on hand to help arrange a bird watching tour by kayak, a guided walk through the fascinating local markets or to help interested guests practice their Spanish.
-Yoga classes on the sun deck are available on request and guests are free to use the island's kayaks and SUPs, to swim out to the floating dock or to take in the sunrise and sunset from the "Mirador" tower at the island's highest point.
+Upon arriving on the island, friendly staff welcome guests with a refreshing concoction of local herbal iced tea and Flor de Caña rum, and are always on hand to help arrange a bird watching tour by kayak, a guided walk through the fascinating local markets or to help interested guests practice their Spanish.
+Yoga classes on the sun deck are available on request and guests are free to use the island's kayaks and SUPs, to swim out to the floating dock, or to take in the sunrise and sunset from the "Mirador" tower at the island's highest point.

 Honeymooners, adventurous travelers and wellness seekers are all well-catered to on Jicaro Island, both an excellent basecamp from which to explore the culture and nature of Lake Nicaragua and simultaneously an exclusive retreat offering peace and tranquility.